Isaac-Whiz/Peer-2-Peer-Chat-App/README.md

 # Peer-2-Peer Chat

 A web powered one to one live chat application, enabling the sending and receiving of instant messages between two persons.
+This application embraces the usage of Web Sockets to enable realtime communication between users on the grid.

 ## Getting Started 💨